heroiclabs/nakama-js/README.md

     You'll now see the code in the "node_modules" folder and package listed in your "package.json".

-    Optionally, if you would like to use the protocol buffer wire format with your Web Sockets, you can utilize the adapter found in this package:
+    Optionally, if you would like to use the Protocol Buffers wire format with your sockets, you can import the adapter found in this package:

     ```shell
     yarn add "@heroiclabs/nakama-js-protobuf"